Skip to content

 Multi-Modal Representation Learning via Semi-Supervised Rate Reduction for Generalized Category Discovery

-Conference: CVPR2026 arXiv: 2602.19910 Code: To be confirmed Area: Multimodal VLM Keywords: Generalized Category Discovery, Multi-Modal Representation Learning, Semi-Supervised Rate Reduction, Intra-Modal Alignment, CLIP
+Keywords: Generalized Category Discovery, Multi-modal Representation Learning, Semi-Supervised Rate Reduction, Intra-modal Alignment, CLIP

 TL;DR

-This paper proposes SSR²-GCD, a framework that learns structured representations with uniformly compressed intra-modal distributions via a Semi-Supervised Rate Reduction (SSR²) loss, and introduces a Retrieval-based Text Aggregation (RTA) strategy to enhance cross-modal knowledge transfer.
-The method surpasses existing multi-modal GCD approaches on 8 benchmarks.
+Ours proposes the SSR²-GCD framework, which learns structured representations with balanced intra-modal compression via a Semi-Supervised Rate Reduction loss.
+Combined with a Retrieval-based Text Aggregation strategy to enhance cross-modal knowledge transfer, it outperforms existing multi-modal GCD methods across 8 datasets.

 Background & Motivation

-1. Practical demand for Generalized Category Discovery (GCD): Real-world data contains both known and novel categories.
-GCD leverages knowledge from known categories to discover novel ones, serving as a natural extension of open-set recognition.
+1. Practical Demands of Generalized Category Discovery (GCD): Real-world data contains both known and unknown categories.
+GCD aims to leverage knowledge from known categories to discover unknown ones, serving as a natural extension of open-set recognition.

-2. Rise of multi-modal methods: Recent methods such as CLIP-GCD, TextGCD, and GET incorporate textual information into visual GCD tasks, improving performance through cross-modal alignment.
+2. Rise of Multi-modal Methods: Recently, methods like CLIP-GCD, TextGCD, and GET have introduced textual information into visual GCD tasks, improving performance through cross-modal alignment.

-3. Limitations of inter-modal alignment: Existing multi-modal GCD methods focus primarily on inter-modal alignment while neglecting structural issues in the intra-modal representation distribution.
+3. Limitations of Inter-modal Alignment: Existing multi-modal GCD methods focus primarily on inter-modal alignment while neglecting the structural issues within intra-modal representation distributions.

 Method